doivglser/mindevenviro-fanciful/README.md

 * mysql_cp_db (shell script)

 		To rename tables in database
+		To dump database to ~/[databasename].sql
+		To restore database from ~/[databasename].sql
 		To delete zombie ID's because "lost *.php, *.xml, from CMS template" in mysql database.
-	   To dump database to *.sql file to ~/
-	   To restore database from .sql file.

 * redundanz (shell script)